SophieLuiWi/PetriDish.github.io/index.md

 ---

 <p>
   Welcome to what I hope to become a collection of stories involving anything that fits in a petri dish – from cells to viruses and from coverslips to microscopy grids.
-Like this little beauty here; a cell fluorescing in green (like a jelly fish).
+Like this little beauty here; a cell glowing in green (like a jelly fish).
 </p>

 <p>